 - We need to start with an analysis of the reasons for the poor performance problem that we have.
 I’ll use ideas that you shared and various business frameworks to stimulate the creative thinking of my team.

 - The results of this analysis need to be mapped to show a connection between various factors.
 The strategy map automation functions of BSC Designer that you’ve shown look very promising for me.

 - I will formulate these factors as actionable objectives where possible, and together with my team, we will come up with an action plan.

 - Finally, I will need to find some key points that will tell us if our hypothesis actually works.
 I’ll track metrics, which are the numerical values for these key points.

 Strategy Map Wizard – Balanced Scorecard in 6 Minutes

 Answer simple questions - build a professional strategy map in 6 minutes.Strategy formulation and description might be a time-consuming project even for an experienced strategist.
 This Strategy Scorecard Wizard will make the whole process fast and intuitive.

 – [Alex] That’s an excellent summary!
 With BSC Designer, you can automate not only a strategy map but also the KPIs.
 Your action plans can be aligned with KPIs and business objectives in the form of initiatives.

 – [Alex] You are welcome!
 Nice to see you among the users of BSC Designer!

-What do you think about advice that I gave to Pablo?
 Have you faced the same problems in your business?
 What are your favorite methods to get business insights?